Camps

 Where Curiosity Meets Fun

-Our ScienceWorks camps provide an exciting opportunity for young scientists to explore, create, and discover during school breaks and holidays.
-Designed to foster hands-on learning and inspire curiosity, our camps offer a supportive and engaging environment where kids can dive into STEAM (science, technology, engineering, arts, and mathematics), make new friends, and build valuable skills.
-Each camp is thoughtfully crafted to spark imagination and provide fun, educational experiences that will last a lifetime.
+ScienceWorks camps offer young scientists a chance to explore, create, and discover when school is out.
+With hands-on learning and a focus on curiosity, our camps provide a fun, supportive space where kids dive into STEAM (science, technology, engineering, arts, and math), make friends, and build valuable skills.

 Upcoming Camps